-Problem 3.2.1 (Compactness fails for $\forall SO$).
-Show that the compactness theorem fails for the universal fragment of second-order logic.
-What about its existential fragment? [solution]
+Problem 3.2.1 (Compactness fails for $\forall$ SO).
+Show that the compactnesstheorem fails for the universal fragment of second-order logic.
+What aboutits existential fragment?[solution]

 Problem 3.2.2 (Skolem-Löwenheim and SO).
-1. Prove that the Skolem-Löwenheim theorem does not hold for second-order logic.
+Consider the following problems relating the Skolem-Löwenheim theorem and second-order logic.

-- 2. Show that the Skolem-Löwenheim theorem does not hold for existential second-order logic. - 3.
-Show that the Skolem-Löwenheim theorem does holds for universal second-order logic over the empty signature. - 4.
+- 1. Prove that the Skolem-Löwenheim theorem does not hold for secondorder logic. - 2.
+Show that the Skolem-Löwenheim theorem does not hold for existential second-order logic. - 3.
+Show that the Skolem-Löwenheim theorem does hold for universal second-order logic over the empty signature. - 4.
 What happens in the case of universal second-order logic when the signature is not empty?
 Hint: A non-empty signature provides additional prenex existential second-order quantifiers. [solution]